One of the first types of plants I'd suggest for a beginner!

 - 65-80 Degrees Fahrenheit

-- Ph 6-8
+- pH 6-8

-- Low to Medium light intensity.
+- Low to Medium light intensity

 - Slow growth speed

-As I like to keep real ecosystems in my aquariums, there's always the possibility of harmless snail or dwarf shrimp hitchhikers!
+As I like to keep real ecosystems in my aquariums, there’s always a chance of harmless hitchhikers like snails or dwarf shrimp tagging along with your plants!